-On your home's exterior, caulking windows is done the same way – between the windo trim and the siding on your house, and when the trim is not an integral part of the window, where the window and trim meet.
+On your home's exterior, caulking windows is done the same way.
+Caulk seals the gaps between the window trim and the siding on your house.
+When the trim is not an integral part of the window, caulk fills the space where the window and trim meet.
 Caulking is needed no matter what type of siding you have – wood, brick, vinyl or stucco (learn caulking basics).

 Unless you get involved in a remodeling project, you might not realize caulking windows and doors happens.
 That's because it's buried in the list of things you do to prep walls and ceilings for painting, and most of the time your painter does it for you.